 Six Smart Reasons to Keep Scrupulous Records

-In order to qualify as a tax-exempt entity, a not-for-profit organization must comply with certain federal income tax laws.
-To prove compliance, you must maintain records.
-There is no required recordkeeping system.
-Your organization can choose any system that suits its activities and clearly shows your income and expenses.
+To qualify as a tax-exempt entity, a not-for-profit organization must comply with certain federal income tax laws.
+And to prove compliance, you must maintain records.
+There's no required recordkeeping system.
+In fact, your organization can choose any system that suits its activities and clearly shows your income and expenses.

-It is prudent for not-for-profit organizations to keep scrupulous financial records for more than just tax purposes.
+However, it's prudent to keep scrupulous financial records for more than just tax purposes.
 Here are six basic reasons cited by the IRS in its Compliance Guide for 501(c)(3) Tax-Exempt Organizations:

 1. To help monitor programs.
-Records can show whether programs are successful, improving, and what changes an organization may need to make.
+Records can show whether programs are successful or improving and what changes an organization may need to make.
 In fact, good records management can be a contributing factor to the success of a program.

 2. To assist in preparing financial statements.
-It is essential to maintain revenue and expense statements and balance sheets to prepare accurate financial statements that can be used when working with banks, creditors, contributors and funding organizations.
+It's essential to maintain revenue and expense statements and balance sheets to prepare accurate financial statements that can be used when working with banks, creditors, contributors and funding organizations.

 3. To prepare tax returns.
 Your organization's records must substantiate income, expenses, and credits reported on Form 990 series and other tax returns.
 These are generally the same records needed to monitor programs and prepare financial statements.
 Also, keep in mind that books and records of exempt organizations must be available for the IRS to inspect.
 You may be asked to explain items reported or missing from returns.
 Careful record keeping speeds up IRS examinations and usually results in better outcomes.

 5. To comply with other non-tax requirements.
-For example, private schools must keep records that show they have complied with requirements relating to racial nondiscrimination.
+For example, private schools must keep records that show they've complied with requirements relating to racial nondiscrimination.
 There are a number of employment records that must be maintained.